marbatlle/marbatlle.github.io/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-02-01"
   date_end = "2020-06-2"
-  description = "5 ECTS university course from the MSc in Bioinformatics and Biostatistics.
-This course aims to establish the probabilistic and statistical bases for the study of more advanced topics while presenting the basic tools of all data analysis."
+  description = """5 ECTS university course from the MSc in Bioinformatics and Biostatistics.
+This course aims to establish the probabilistic and statistical bases for the study of more advanced topics while presenting the basic tools of all data analysis."""

 +++